bolderflight/effector/README.md

 make
 ```

-This will build the library.
+This will build the library and an example called *example*, which has source code located in *examples/example.cc*.
 Notice that the *cmake* command includes a define specifying the microcontroller the code is being compiled for.
 This is required to correctly configure the code, CPU frequency, and compile/linker options.
 The available MCUs are:
    * MK20DX128
    * MK20DX256
    * MK64FX512